Z HOUSE

 GROUND FLOOR 0

 The minimalist details in the exterior are continued in the interior.
 Subtle details, such as the concealed window frames used in the exterior, now return in the interior.
-The material usage is reduced to four main textures, concrete, wood, white stucco and glass.
-By limiting the amount of materials used, the interior creates a calm atmosphere, reflecting natures serenity.
-From the interior, the forest is framed beautifully by the minimalist architecture, fading in the background while nature takes center stage.
+The material usage is reduced to four main textures: stone tiles, black wood, white stucco and glass.
+The elegant lighting plan gives the interior a modern and luxurious touch.
+This elegance is continued in interior elements such as the integrated kitchen wall and kitchen island.

 playing with